 Applicants who are currently on probation or suspension at other colleges or universities are not eligible for admission consideration by The Graduate College.
 The dean of The Graduate College may refuse admission to any applicant, regardless of whether or not the applicant meets the admission requirements, if the dean of The Graduate College judges that such action is in the individual's or the University's best interest.
 The University reserves the right to deny admission to any prospective or former student who have criminal records including any conviction of a felony, offenses involving moral turpitude, or other offenses of a serious nature.

 Applications are for specific terms.
-If a program is not available in ApplyTexas for a specific term, then the program does not offer admission for that term or the deadline to apply for that program has passed.
+If a program is not available for selection on the official admission application portal for a specific term, then the program does not offer admission for that term or the deadline to apply for that program has passed.
 Applicants wishing to change their application to a future term will be required to submit a new application and pay the application fee.

 Applicants are encouraged to check the status of their application online in order to expedite the process of completing the application.
 After all admission requirements have been received by The Graduate College, the grade point average will be calculated and the graduate advisor will make an admission recommendation.
 Final admission decisions are made by the dean of The Graduate College, and The Graduate College will notify the applicant of the admission decision.
 Applicants will receive an email notification when admitted to a program.
-Degree-seeking students admitted to The Graduate College will also receive a letter via U.S. mail.
 Students who have been admitted into a degree program and do not enroll for the term of acceptance are not guaranteed acceptance for future terms.

 For most programs, an admission decision will follow within 4-6 weeks from the time all application materials have been received by The Graduate College.
 The number of applicants for a particular program influences the response time.

-Applicant may submit an admission appeal to the graduate dean for a denial decision within three weeks of the date of the decision.
+An applicant may submit an admission appeal to the graduate dean for a denial decision within three weeks of the date of the decision.
+An appeal form for the graduate dean is available on The Graduate College's website.
 The written appeal should include additional supporting documentation.
 Admission appeals will be answered via email within three weeks of receipt of the applicant's appeal.